Willie169/termux-sh/README.md

 - [code.sh](DOTshortcuts/code.sh), [download.sh](DOTshortcuts/download.sh): `cd /storage/emulated/0/Documents/code` and `cd /storage/emulated/0/Download` respectively.
 - [xmrig.sh](DOTshortcuts/xmrig.sh): Mine XMR to a wallet of [**the repository owner**](https://github.com/Willie169) (`48j6iQDeCSDeH46gw4dPJnMsa6TQzPa6WJaYbBS9JJucKqg9Mkt5EDe9nSkES3b8u7V6XJfL8neAPAtbEpmV2f4XC7bdbkv`) using [xmrig](https://github.com/xmrig/xmrig), which is not installed in the [main setup workflow](#main-setup-workflow) and can be installed with [xmrig-install.sh](xmrig-install.sh).
 - [shizuku.sh](DOTshortcuts/shizuku.sh): `cd shizuku` and `sh rish`.
 This is a shortcuts for [Shizuku](https://github.com/RikkaApps/Shizuku), which is not configured in the scripts in this repository.
+- [termux-backup-bz2.sh](DOTshortcuts/termux-backup-bz2.sh): Creates a compressed backup with the highest compression level of BZIP2 of the Termux home and user directories, then splits the resulting archive into smaller parts, each 4000MB in size.

 ### [DOTbashrc](DOTbashrc)